qmBase/docs/README.md

 ## Prerequisites

-Download and install VS Code clone this repository and follow the instructions
+Download and install VS Code clone this repository and follow the instructions.

 ## Installation